The Book of Three: Plot

 The youth Taran lives at Caer Dallben with his guardians, the ancient enchanter Dallben and the farmer and retired soldier Coll.
-Taran is dissatisfied with his life, and longs to become a great hero like the High Prince Gwydion.
+Taran is dissatisfied with his life and longs to become a great hero like the High Prince Gwydion.
 Due to the threat posed by a warlord known as the Horned King, servant of the evil Arawn Death-Lord of Annuvin, Taran is forbidden from leaving the farm and charged with the care of Hen Wen, the oracular white pig.
 When Hen Wen inexplicably panics and escapes, Taran follows her into the Forbidden Forest.
 After a long, fruitless chase, he is attacked by a host of horsemen galloping toward Caer Dallben, led by the Horned King himself.
-Taran manages to escape, but drops to the ground, wounded.
+Taran manages to escape but drops to the ground, wounded.
 He awakes to find his wound treated by Gwydion, the crown prince in Prydain's ruling House of Don, who has been travelling to Caer Dallben to consult Hen Wen.
 Gwydion, determined to find the pig, takes Taran along with him.
-Guided by Gurgi, a hairy humanoid living in the forest, they reach the Horned King's camp, and learn that his target will be Caer Dathyl, the home castle of the House of Don.
+Guided by Gurgi, a hairy humanoid living in the forest, they reach the Horned King's camp and learn that his target will be Caer Dathyl, the home castle of the House of Don.
 Gwydion determines to warn the royal court, but the group is attacked by Arawn's undead Cauldron-Born soldiers, who capture Gwydion and Taran, and take them to Queen Achren in Spiral Castle.

-The sorceress asks Gwydion to help her to overthrow Arawn—her former apprentice and consort who usurped her throne and claimed the Iron Crown of Annuvin for his own—and to join her in ruling Prydain together.
+The sorceress asks Gwydion to help her overthrow Arawn—her former apprentice and consort who usurped her throne and claimed the Iron Crown of Annuvin for his own—and to join her in ruling Prydain together.
 When Gwydion refuses, he is imprisoned, but not in the same place as Taran.
 Princess Eilonwy, who was sent by her kinsmen as a young girl to learn enchantment from Achren, visits Taran's dungeon cell, and agrees to free first his companion, and then him.
 While travelling through a labyrinth of tunnels to join Gwydion and his horse Melyngar outside the castle, Taran and Eilonwy steal weapons from a tomb.
 As they emerge into the woods, Spiral Castle collapses; they later learn that this is because the weapon Eilonwy has taken is the legendary sword Dyrnwyn.
 Eilonwy has misunderstood Taran's request to free his companion, for the man waiting outside is not Gwydion, but another former prisoner of the castle: Fflewddur Fflam, a king by birth but a wandering bard by choice.
 The three search the ruins, then mourn Gwydion's presumed death, and decide to take up his task to warn Caer Dathyl.